Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Impact on Stellar Models

 Here we report the results of 11 variations of the base model to test a sample of the range of known burst conditions with different $^{34}$Ar($\alpha,p$)$^{37}$K reaction rates.
 For five models there was no alteration save the $^{34}$Ar($\alpha,p$)$^{37}$K reaction rate.
 This set included the standard REACLIB rate, REACLIB $\times100$ and $\times0.01$, the recommended rate from this work, and REACLIB $\times0.022$ (i.e. approximately the average ratio of this work to REACLIB).
-These factors were chosen to compare with similar published stellar modelling studies.
+These factors were chosen to compare with similar published stellar modeling studies.
 The standard REACLIB rate is from the 2010 compilation of theoretical Hauser-Feschbach rate calculations \cite{cyburt_jina_2010}.
+The MESA models were run for 3000 timesteps and all analysis values were calculated over these, except for abundances which were calculated after quiescence at the 10$^{th}$ burst.

-Three additional models increased the He accretion percentage to $47\%$ to mimic a He-rich companion and provide conditions where an $\alpha$-induced reaction might be especially impactful.
-Three more models tested a slowed accretion ($7.93\times10^{-10}$M$_{\odot}$/yr) compared to the ``clocked burster" model.
+Three additional models increased the He accretion percentage to $47\%$ to mimic a He-rich companion and provide conditions where $\alpha$-induced reactions might be especially impactful.
+Finally, three more models tested a slowed accretion ($7.93\times10^{-10}$M$_{\odot}$/yr) compared to the ``clocked burster" model.
 These six models all used the $^{34}$Ar($\alpha,p$)$^{37}$K REACLIB rate as the baseline with the same variations by factors of $\times100$ and $\times0.01$.